Marine Science Magnet High School installation

 With the storyboard above, Francis Dakin-Côté was able to create the perfect transition we needed between the map view and the slice view.
 This animation is presented when a user chooses to explore the installation more in depth, providing a logical transition between the states.
 The same animation is played backwards when going from the slice view to the map view.

-As I probably mentioned in earlier posts or tweets, Float4 most often uses RealMotion, its own software.
+As I probably mentioned in earlier posts or tweets, Float4 most often uses RealMotion, its own proprietary software.
 The development was then split in two: the RealMotion graph that handles the interaction and embeds the content, built by Bruno Gohier, and the interface and content, which I built.

 Akin to how Scaleform allows to embed Flash content, so does RealMotion.
 Since the content for this installation needed not to live anywhere else, and also since it was mostly a two dimensional multitouch graphical interface, Flash was the most indicated technology to choose here.